 Fellowships and Awards

-The Trust welcomes applications for Fellowships for post-graduate research, particularly PhD, into the ecology and management of New Zealand’s indigenous grasslands but especially investigations into aspects of the sustainable management, uses, and conservation of these grassland ecosystems (eg. plant biology, sustainable production systems, plant-animal interactions, pedology, hydrology, climatology).
+The objectives of the Trust are to support research into the ecology and management of New Zealand’s indigenous grasslands but especially investigations into aspects of the sustainable management, uses, and conservation of these grassland ecosystems (eg. plant biology, sustainable production systems, plant-animal interactions, pedology, hydrology, climatology).

 The decision to award Fellowships is generally based on the following three criteria:

-2. The academic record of the applicant, and;
+Whether the research topic fits within the Trust’s objectives; - The academic record of the applicant, and;

-3. The supporting statement of the intending supervisor(s).
+- The supporting statement of the intending supervisor(s).

 Academic record requirements